Best Electric Guitar Under 500 - Solidbody Guitars

 - Controls: Master Volume, Master Tone

-If you're looking for a versatile shred machine and rock guitar, then do check out the Yamaha PAC112V.
+If you want a versatile shred machine and rock guitar, check out the Yamaha PAC112V.

 - Body: Alder